Raza6869/Raza6869/README.md

 - 🦗 Just a lil' locust :)
 - 📚 Studying now <strong>React</strong>.
 - 🔮 I want to be a Fullstack Developer to do some <strong>games</strong> <br>
-  and <strong>diverses</strong> projects with with quality and kindness.
+  and <strong>diverses</strong> projects with high quality and kindness.

 ### SKILLS
 ![](https://img.shields.io/badge/HTML5-E96228?style=flat&logo=HTML5&logoColor=white)